dane-git/simple-said/README.md

 **Returns**: A tuple:

 - `said`: The calculated SAID.
-- `d2`: The updated data structure.
+- `sad`: The updated data structure.
 - `is_unchanged`: Whether the calculated SAID matches the existing value.

 **Notes**: